mengqingren/Analysis_of_scRNAseq_using_R/README.md

 ```

 ### Contact
 Please report any bugs or issues you will encounter when using this repository.
-Feel free to contact m.krzak@na.iac.cnr.it for any other queries.
+Feel free to contact monika.sonia.krzak@gmail.com for any other queries.